matthewlong29/PareAndFlourish_Site/_posts/2017-02-06-what-is-levo-and-how-to-use-it.md

 image:
   teaser: levo.jpg
   feature: levo.jpg
-  alt: "Levo: What Is It and What Can It Do for You?"

 tags: Levo, How to Use Levo, What is Levo, Networking Site

-comments: true
 ---

 Levo is like LinkedIn’s fun sibling.
 Its platform is professional at heart, while emphasizing your personal flare.
 Relatable.
 Helpful.
 Attractive.
 It’s everything you didn’t know you wanted in a professional networking site.